Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 ### minecraft:selection_box

-The hitbox of the block when hovering on the block.
+The hitbox of the block to be targeted - may not exceed the unit (16&times;16&times;16) block size limitations.

 _Released from experiment `Holiday Creator Features` in format versions 1.19.60 and higher._